Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/Welcome.rst

 Raspberry Pi® is a trademark of Raspberry Pi Foundation (https://www.raspberrypi.org/).

-Raspberry Pi Pico® is a trademark of Raspberry Pi Foundation (https://www.raspberrypi.org/).

 micro:bit® is a trademark of Micro:bit Educational Foundation (https://www.microbit.org/).

-ESPRESSIF® and ESP32® are trademarks of ESPRESSIF Systems (Shanghai) Co, Ltd
+ESPRESSIF® and ESP8266® are trademarks of ESPRESSIF Systems (Shanghai) Co., Ltd

 (https://www.espressif.com/).